AjayaRamachandran/AjayaRamachandran/README.md

 My Future Plans:

-- Booster - My largest react project yet
+- Booster - a productivity tool 🗒️
 - Bot Programming Tournament 💻
-- NN-Assisted File Explorer 📁
+- Build simple 3D render engine from scratch

 Long-term Goals:
-- Fluent in local frontend dev frameworks like Tauri and Electron
+- Fluent in local frontend dev frameworks such as Tauri and Electron
-- Learn Swift (at a basic level)
+- Understand Neural Networks at low-level
-- Understand Neural Networks at low-level; perhaps construct one without any frameworks to try and learn the fundamentals
+- Become more fluent with Unity and C#

 ------